anthonymobile/njbuswatcher_2020/README.md

 - **map improvements**
     - Show Congestion
         - change color of bunching buses on the map?
         - indicate congested route segments
+        - indicated bunching at stops - a red dot and the more bunching happens (or the worse it is) the larger the dot

 ---
 # BUSWATCHER